Pasar al contenido principal Saltar al pie de página del mapa del sitio

 An eligible employer must have a written policy in place that satisfies certain requirements:

 1. Must cover all qualifying employees.
-A qualifying employee has worked for a year or more with the company and, in general, was not paid more than $72,000 in the prior year.
+A qualifying employee has worked for a year or more with the company and, in general, was not paid more than 60% of the highly compensated employee limit in the prior year.
 To determine if an employee worked at least a year, the IRS is allowing the use of any reasonable method until further guidance.
 However, the IRS opined that it would not be a reasonable method to have a requirement that an employee work 12 consecutive months or have accumulated a minimum number of hours to be considered a qualifying employee.
 Only payments while an employee meets the definition of a qualifying employee count toward the credit.

 2. Must pay at least two (2) weeks annually (prorated for part-time employees) for qualified family medical leave under this provision.
 Part-time employees are those who customarily work fewer than 30 hours per week.
 Until further guidance is provided, employers may use any reasonable method to determine an employee’s regular hours.
 For part-time employees, the proportionate leave given must be at least the ratio of their customary hours to expected weekly hours by an equivalent employee that is not part-time.